c-schubert/vof-phase-coupling-library/README.md

   * further code refurbishment and enhancement of code modularity
   * improvement of current limitations
   * make NN faster (i.e. kdtree search)
-  * make use of better (more accurate) coupling methods than NN
+  * make use of better (more accurate - i.e. supermesh) coupling methods than NN
   * make coupling function for variating grids -> fast mapping necessary

+## Disclaimer

+*The project in which the work on this solver was fundet is over by now, so I wont be able to make many enhancements in the near future myself.
+We hope there will be future projects to make more enhancements to these solver collection.
+Nevertheless if there may be any pull request I will try to have a look ...*

+## Acknowledgment
+The authors gratefully acknowledge the support of the German Research Foundation (Deutsche Forschungsgemeinschaft – DFG) during the DFG project PF 394/24-1 (2016-2019).